FAQ - Frequently asked questions

 KEMPER Kabinet™ and KEMPER Power Kabinet™ show serial numbers at their back plane.

 Yes, you can register multiple devices in your KEMPER™ user account.
-You can log into your user account clicking on the icon in the top right corner of the KEMPER home page and follow the instructions.
+Please log into your user account clicking on the icon in the top right corner of the KEMPER home page and follow the instructions.

 If you have acquired a PROFILER™ or other KEMPER™ gear second hand you should create your own KEMPER user account and register the devices in your account like a new owner.
 Simply click on the small icon Login at the top right corner of the KEMPER home page and follow the instructions.